reidmorrison/semantic_logger/README.md

 Look at the [existing appenders](https://github.com/reidmorrison/semantic_logger/tree/master/lib/semantic_logger/appender) for good examples

-To have your appender included in the standard list of appenders follow the fork instructions below.
+To have your appender included in the standard list of appenders, submit it along with complete working tests.
-Very Important: New appenders will not be accepted without complete working tests.
 See the [MongoDB Appender Test](https://github.com/reidmorrison/semantic_logger/blob/master/test/appender_mongodb_test.rb) for an example.

 ## Dependencies

-- Ruby MRI 1.8.7, 1.9.3 (or above) Or, JRuby 1.6.3 (or above)
+See [.travis.yml](https://github.com/reidmorrison/semantic_logger/.travis.yml) for the list of tested Ruby platforms

+The following gems are only required when their corresponding appenders are being used, and are therefore not automatically included by this gem:
+- MongoDB Appender: mongo 1.9.2 or above
-- Optional: To log to MongoDB, Mongo Ruby Driver 1.5.2 or above
+- Syslog Appender: syslog_protocol 0.9.2 or above
+- Syslog Appender to a remote syslogng server over TCP or UDP: resilient_socket 0.5.0 or above

 ## Install

     gem install semantic_logger

-To log to MongoDB, it also needs the Ruby Mongo Driver

-    gem install mongo

-## Future
+## Upgrade Notes:

-- Add support for a configuration file that can set log level by class name
-- Configuration file to support adding appenders
-- Based on end-user demand add appenders for: hadoop, redis, etc..
+As of SemanticLogger V2.0 the Rails logging is no longer automatically replaced when including SemanticLogger.
+Include the [rails_semantic_logger](http://github.com/reidmorrison/rails_semantic_logger) gem to replace the Rails default logger with SemanticLogger

 Meta
 ----